andreciornavei/serverless/README.md

 #### 1.2.1 Creating an account

-Once you have the AWS CLI installed, you will need to have an account in [AWS](aws) to manage your credentials, for that, create your aws account in [this link](aws_create_account) to proceed.
+Once you have the AWS CLI installed, you will need to have an account in [AWS][aws] to manage your credentials, for that, create your aws account in [this link][aws_create_account] to proceed.

 #### 1.2.2 Creating AWS IAM Credentials